Curriculum

 After the first term, some students opt to specialise in learning Chinese by following the Mandarin Excellence Programme (MEP) rather than continuing with the general languages carousel.
 The MEP is a nationally accredited government run programme that funds and supports schools to deliver intensive Mandarin study.

-The programme of study that all students begin in Year 7 continues into Year 8, except that students now focus on learning one modern foreign language in greater depth.
+The programme of study that all students begin in Year 7 continues into Year 8, except that most students now focus on learning one modern foreign language in greater depth.
 The language they study is determined either by their participation in the Mandarin Excellence Programme, or through teacher recommendation of either French, German or Spanish, alongside consultation with students and parents.

 Key Stage 4

-At the end of Year 8 students make a guided choice, involving parents and carers, of which language and option subjects to take for GCSE.
 Year 9 is a bridging year between Key Stage 3 and Key Stage 4.
-Students transfer from the Valley Campus to the Nevill Campus and the Year 9 curriculum provides them with further opportunities to develop the skills they will need when they start their GCSE courses.
+Students transfer from the Valley Campus to the Nevill Campus, and the Year 9 curriculum provides them with further opportunities to develop the skills they will need when they start their GCSE courses.

-The majority of students study the following subjects as a core curriculum:
+At Key Stage 4, the majority of students study the following subjects as a core curriculum:

-- English language & English literature;
+• English Language & English Literature.